 Step 1: Measure and Cut the Bottom Riser

 Use a tape measure to get accurate measurements of the existing riser.
 If the step is old and not quite straight, be sure to get measurements of the height at both ends because they may be slightly different.
-Transfer those measurements to the riser material and cut the riser with a circular saw.
-If you're using laminate for the riser, ensure a clean cut by cutting from the back using a blade with at least 80 teeth.
+Transfer those measurements to the riser material and cut the riser with a circular saw fitted with a laminate flooring blade.

 Step 2: Install the Bottom Riser

-Spread a generous amount of construction adhesive on the back of the riser with a caulk gun and set it in place.
-Drive a screw or nail into each corner to secure it and then drive one or two more fasteners along the top and bottom edges.
-Don't drive any fasteners into the middle of the riser where they will be visible.
+Spread a generous amount of construction adhesive on the back of the riser with a caulk gun, and set the riser in place.
+Drill a pilot hole for a screw at each corner of the riser as well as one or two along the top and bottom edges.
+Drive a 1 1/4-inch #6 wood screw into each hole.
+Don't drive any screws into the middle of the riser where they will be visible.

 Step 3: Measure and Cut the Tread for the Step Above

 When you need two planks to span the depth of the step, the one in front must be a full plank because you need both the tongue and groove sides intact to connect to the adjacent plank and the nosing.
 Measure the depth of the step, subtract the gap you need for the nosing, which depends on the type of nosing you're using, and rip-cut the rear plank to the proper width.

 Step 4: Dry-Fit the Tread and the Nosing